Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 about -7dBm of power from the coupler.
 This was simulated with a transmission line in qucs.
 The voltage for that can be calculated from the chip manual.

+Fixed an issue with the 3.3V power controller.
+The 1.2V controller part (MP5073GG-P) is an active high enable, the MAX4495ALAUT is an active low enable.
+So switch out the 3.3V controller with a MAX4495AAUT (which has an active high enable), but leave the other two with the AL version of the part.
+The WDO_N output from the hardware watchdog is active low, but the logic is backwards, when the watchdog fires (goes low) we want it to disable the power.
+I think this was wired incorrectly in the REVC and REVD schematics.

+Added a pull up on LNA\_ENABLE\_N so that the LNA is disabled even when the rest of the power to the board is off.